Argentina

 El Calafate is an easy 3hr 15 min flight from Buenos Aires, or just over 1hr from Bariloche.
 You’ll likely go through El Calafate to access El Chalten, OR, if you plan to rent a car and drive across the border to Chile in order to visit Torres del Paine National Park.
 Hop on over to the Chile page to read more on that piece of our 2020 and 2026 trip.
 Rental cars are available on site and are easy to book!

-The highlight of El Calafate was visiting the Perito Moreno glacier inside the Los Glaciares National Park.
-We went with Mil Outdoor as the trip guide, although there were numerous companies offering this excursion.
-Since we had our own rental car, we didn’t need to pay for the full transfer from El Calafate so we opted to drive ourselves the 1.5 hrs.
-The Mil Outdoor guides met in their base shop just a stone’s throw away from the lake where we’d be kayaking.
+The highlight of El Calafate is visiting the Perito Moreno glacier inside the Los Glaciares National Park.
+In 2020 we went with Mil Outdoor as the trip guide, although there were numerous companies offering this excursion.
+The Mil Outdoor guides have a base shop just a stone’s throw away from the lake where we’d be kayaking.
 They provided an overview of the excursion, and got us all geared up before walking us down to the shoreline.
 A great little lesson followed, and off we went, as a group, kayaking as close to the glacier as was permitted (for our own safety).
 The water was calm and the views of the glacier (including some calving) were incredible.
 By the time we were getting back toward shore, the wind had picked up, as had the waves, so the timing was perfect to get off the water and enjoy some hot beverages provided back at the base shop.
+In 2026 we opted just to drive ourselves into the Park and enjoy the elevated walking platforms for watching the Glacier calve for a few hours!

 There were also 2 sporting goods stores - and one of them had reasonably priced hiking poles, which we purchased for our next stop - Torres Del Paine.
 We had planned on doing this so that we wouldn’t use up luggage space…and then we made some fellow hikers very happy when we gave them the poles for free when we were done with the hiking portion of our trip!

-Our lodging was SUPER cheap, but clean and conveniently located - we stayed at the Hotel ACA.
+We’ve now stayed in one hotel (Hotel ACA) and one AirBnB.
 Be aware that between about the 12th and 20th of February every year, El Calafate hosts The National Festival of the Argentine Lake.
 It includes live music every night and can be heard clearly through the walls of the ACA hotel - and likely other nearby hotels as well!
-We recommend bringing ear plugs or booking a hotel on the opposite side of town if you’re there during these dates (but go check it out - it’s a family friendly event!).
+We recommend bringing ear plugs or booking lodging on the opposite side of town if you’re there during these dates (but go check it out - it’s a family friendly event!).

 El Chalten

 El Chalten is a much smaller town than El Calafate.
 It almost has the feel of a small, casual Colorado mountain town.
-We loved our room at the Hosteria Senderos in 2020 (convenient location, lovely breakfast, clean rooms with hot showers!), and we found a cute little single family home (1 bedroom) for rent on AirBnB for our 2026 trip.
-The town has more than its share of great bars and restaurants.
+We loved our room at the Hosteria Senderos in 2020 (convenient location, lovely breakfast, clean rooms with hot showers!), and we found a cute little single family home (1 bedroom) for rent on AirBnB for our 2026 trip - click here to check it out.
+Along with plenty of other hotels and AirBnB’s throughout town, there were also dozens of camper-vans & tents set up in designated camping areas throughout town, if roughing-it is more your style.

 In reality, El Chalten is a backpackers and rock-climbing paradise.
 The famous Fitz Roy mountain is accessible from here, along with numerous other day hikes that would allow for you to return home to your comfy bed and a nice bottle of wine in the evening.
 We highly recommend doing the nearly 15 mile Fitz Roy hike (Sendero de los Tres) all the way to Laguna De Los Tres, but there is also a shorter 6 mile loop that starts on the same trail and still has fantastic views.

-We enjoyed great meals throughout town, including La Vineria for a delicious Argentinian dinner, and Patagonia Rebelde for some live music and drinks.
+We enjoyed a couple of great meals throughout town, including La Tapera, Maffia, La Vineria Grill and Pasta, and Patagonia Rebelde for some live music and drinks.
+Dozens of other restaurants are available, though most seem to have a similar menu - Soups, Empenadas, Salads, Sandwiches, Burgers, and Pizza.

 Ushuaia